The strong CP problem, general covariance, and horizons: The topological term from the partition function

-The above discussion can also be incorporated into the effective theory of constituent quarks \cite{consti} (to which the $\sigma$-models \cite{sigma1} are related via the NJL model) because in such local models ``local'' and ``large'' Gauge transformations are separated, and the former handled perturbatively by adding a Wilson line $U_\infty$ at infinity to each color charge.
+The above discussion can also be incorporated into the effective theory \cite{consti} because in such local models ``local'' and ``large'' Gauge transformations are separated, and the former handled perturbatively by adding a Wilson line $U_\infty$ at infinity to each color charge.
 This way, in the perturbative limit, topological transformations completely decouple from local transformations and only the latter are relevant for Feynman diagram expansion.
 The problem is that once a horizon exists, $U_\infty$ will span both ``visible'' and ``invisible'' fields.
 Hence, no effective theory, perturbative or otherwise, can be made from visible fields alone and topological and local transformations are inseparable.
 Naively we can speculate that since (as argued in \cite{consti}) local color-charged objects are forbidden by confinement, this means the $\theta$ angle should also go to zero.
 Note that the association between confinement and $\theta$ can be made using renormalization group arguments \cite{rggroup}.
 Of course, as argued in section 4.1 of \cite{polch,schafer}, there is a case for relating these arguments, with renormalization scheme independence taking the role of general covariance.
 If one wants, the symmetry of general covariance and the arguments in section \ref{scales} provide a theoretical justification for the infrared fixed point to be of the form of \cite{rggroup}.

-To summarize this section, we made a heuristic and speculative argument that the only way to restore general covariance is for $\theta$ to be equal to zero.
-Because the argument was based on visible and invisible fields, the crux is that only for $\theta=0$ the coefficient $c_m=e^{im\theta}$ does not change between a coherent and an incoherent sum.
-In the next section we shall show, using a toy model from condensed matter physics solved in the 80's \cite{caldeirabook,caldeira2}, that explicitly tracing over degrees of freedom beyond the horizon will generally confirm this conclusion.
+To summarize this section, we made a heuristic and speculative argument that the only way to restore general covariance is for $\theta$ to be equal to zero. {The crux is that only for $\theta=0$ the coefficient $c_m=e^{im\theta}$ does not change between a coherent and an incoherent sum. }In the next section we shall show, using a toy model from condensed matter physics solved in the 80's \cite{caldeirabook,caldeira2}, that explicitly tracing over degrees of freedom beyond the horizon will generally confirm this conclusion.